Before applying, please read the instructions below that fit your situation.

 - Complete all of the preceding steps by March 1 for priority admissions consideration for the summer/fall semester or December 1 for priority admissions consideration for the spring semester.

-The Capstone Creed requires that members of the University community “pursue knowledge; act with fairness, honesty, and respect; foster individual and civic responsibility; and strive for excellence.”
+The Capstone Creed requires that members of the University community “pursue knowledge, act with fairness, integrity and respect; promote equity and inclusion; foster individual and civic responsibility; and strive for excellence.”
 In order to foster an environment conducive to those goals, the University requires you to answer questions related to disciplinary and criminal history.
 Such history will not automatically bar your admission.
 Each application will be reviewed on its individual merits.

 Click the links below to read instructions before applying.